 Food of Grottammare

-The traditional cuisine of the medieval village is the fish cooked in many different ways but leaving unchanged its typical taste like “olive di pesce al brodetto” or even meat dishes such as the “timballo” or lasagna with meat sauce, the typical olive meat, fried cremini or Christmas cake “frustingo or frestinghe” with dried fruit, almonds, nuts, mulled wine flavored with the addition of cocoa, coffee, rum, orange and lemon zest, candied fruit and various spices.
+The traditional cuisine of the medieval village is fish cooked in many different ways but leaving unchanged its typical taste like “olive di pesce al brodetto” or even meat dishes such as the “timballo” or lasagna with meat sauce, the typical olive meat, fried cremini or Christmas cake “frustingo or frestinghe” with dried fruit, almonds, nuts, mulled wine flavored with the addition of cocoa, coffee, rum, orange and lemon zest, candied fruit and various spices.